-As a savings and loan holding company, we are subject to regulation, supervision and examination by the Federal Reserve Board.
+As a savings and loan holding company, we are subject to regulation, supervision and examination by the Federal Reserve Board and subject to the capital requirements as prescribed by Basel III capital rules and the requirements of the Dodd-Frank Act.
 The Bank is a federally chartered savings association.
 As such, the Bank is subject to regulation, supervision and examination by the OCC, which is its primary regulator, and by the Consumer Financial Protection Bureau ("CFPB").
 In addition, the Bank, as an insured depository institution, is supervised by the Federal Deposit Insurance Corporation.